yukaitung/lgdxrobot-docs/content/lgdxrobot2/ros2/extra-docker-dev.md

 weight: 10
 ---

-The LGDXRobot2 ROS2 Docker image comes with development tools installed, allowing you to develop your own ROS2 packages.
-This tutorial shows how to build your own ROS2 package.
-It is based on the [ROS2 documentation](https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html).
+The LGDXRobot2 ROS 2 Docker image comes with development tools installed, allowing you to develop your own ROS 2 packages.
+This tutorial shows how to build your own ROS 2 package.
+It is based on the [ROS 2 documentation](https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html).

 1. Create a workspace on your host machine and clone the tutorials